Physics-Constrained Flow Matching: Sampling Generative Models with Hard Constraints: Methodology and Setup

 which encourages constraint satisfaction at the extrapolated point while preserving local flow alignment.
 As \( \delta \tau \to 0 \), this step aligns with the OT-based marginal objective, and offers robustness in settings with coarse discretization, for e.g., necessitated by the need of lower number of function evaluations.
 We provide an ablation in \Cref{subapp:penalty-ablation} highlighting its effect.

 \paragraph{Final Projection and Runtime.} We set \( u_{\tau + \delta \tau} := u_{\tau'} \), and iterate.
 If constraint residuals remain high at \( \tau = 1 \), we apply a final full projection:

 To this end, we have developed a custom, batched differentiable solver that performs these updates entirely in parallel: at each iteration it assembles and inverts only an \(m\times m\) Schur complement system (with \(m=\dim h\ll n\)), then applies a Newton‐style correction to the full state (see \Cref{appendix:projection-solver} for the specific algorithm details).
 Despite the extra iterations, the overall cost remains \(\mathcal O(n)\) per sample, since (i) each Schur solve is \(\mathcal O(m^3)\) with \(m\ll n\), (ii) the backward flow solve in Eq.~\eqref{eq:cgfm-backward} is a single Euler step, and (iii) the relaxed‐penalty correction in Eq.~\eqref{eq:cgfm-penalty} typically converges in 3–5 gradient steps.
+We also provide a detailed runtime analysis in \Cref{subsec:runtime}, showing that the final projection step contributes only 1–3\% of total time; most cost is due to sampling itself.

 We note that ECI \citep{cheng2024} emerges as a special case of this framework when constraints are linear and non-overlapping, and the penalty is omitted (\( \lambda = 0 \)) (see \Cref{appendix:eci-special-case}).
 Our method generalizes this by enabling strict enforcement of nonlinear and overlapping constraints while preserving generative consistency.
+A separate ablation study is also provided highlighting the necessity and role of constraint-guided sampling with consistent flow updates in \Cref{subsec:interproject}.